Fmajor/Scrivener-ADS-Latex-Workflow/README.rst

 -------------------------------------------------------------------------

-we have two AASTeX_ based template and convert them into MultiMarkdown_ format in the Main.scriv project, all the useful syntax are included in the SimpleOneColumn and AASTeX6.1 demo, you should read the "README" Text in the Draft folder and inside each demo, then follow them to compiled these two demos, after that, you can duplicate one of these demos or convert your own Latex template into MultiMarkdown_ version.
+we have two AASTeX_ based template and convert them into MultiMarkdown_ format in the Main.scriv project, all the useful syntax are included in the SimpleOneColumn and AASTeX6.1 demo.

+You should read the "README" Text in the Draft folder and inside each demo, then follow them to compiled these two demos.

+After that, you can duplicate one of these demos or convert your own Latex template into MultiMarkdown_ version.

 A makefile to help compile latex file
 ---------------------------------------